etijskens/wip/docs/user-guide.md

 the new project.
 This will create a project folder `project_name`.
 Wip will ask you to supply

 - a brief project description,
-- a minimal Python version, and
+- a minimal Python version
-- a documentation generation format (none, Markdown, or restructuredText)

 Wip will automatically create a local git repositoy and a remote public GitHub repo for you project (if you have provided a GitHub username and a personal access token